 Mindful Breath & Movement for Musicians

 No matter what instrument you play, being a musician is a full body, mind, and emotional experience.
-Over the years, I have witnessed the tremendous ways my yoga practice has supported my often demanding lifestyle as a musician, and conversely, the way my musical creativity has enlivened my teachings as a yoga instructor.
-An offspring of my two passions, I created a class designed to introduce musicians to the foundational teachings of yoga as an awareness practice to support a musical life and mind-body wellbeing.
+Over the years, I have witnessed the tremendous ways my yoga practice has supported my often demanding lifestyle as a musician.
+An offspring of my two passions, I created an offering designed to introduce musicians to the foundational teachings of yoga as an awareness practice to support a musical life and mind-body wellbeing.

-Mindful Breath and Movement for Musicians is a guided class of gentle, non-strenuous practices for the breath, body, and mind inspired by yoga.
+Mindful Breath and Movement for Musicians are gentle, non-strenuous movements and practices for the breath, body, and mind inspired by yoga.
 These practices can help musicians develop awareness, concentration and focus, and overall wellbeing to navigate the physical, mental, and emotional demands of being a musician.
 Learn practices to calm performance anxiety, to deepen your access to breath, to feel connected to your innate creativity and to help protect your body from repetitive stress injuries.
-No yoga or musical experience is necessary, all are welcome.
+No yoga or musical experience is necessary.